hrknskw/remote_repository/README.md

 or white wine maybe?

-o damn but my nose is stuck... i hate when this happens
+o damn but my nose is stuck... i hate when this happens. cant enjoys drinks like normal